 A Brief History

 Like a rolling stone, Blue Moon is gathering speed.
 I am pleased to announce we are once again a dealer for Ural sidecar motorcycles.
 We started selling Urals nearly 20 years ago, I have seen vast improvement in these motorcycles in the past few years.
 The new Urals are fantastic, they open up an alternative scope of motorcycling.
 We keep a full model range on hand and we encourage you to check them out.
 If you are new to sidecar driving, let me show you ropes.
-Schedule a test rides or sign-up for one of our demo days.
+Schedule a test ride or sign-up for one of our demo days.

 Back to the future: Blue moon is proud to announce we are an authorized dealer for Zero electric motorcycles.
 After 30 years of selling, servicing, riding and owning some of the finest motorcycles on earth, I wasn’t ready for what happened the first time I jumped on and twisted the throttle on a Zero FX Stealthfighter.
 It’s like nothing I’ve ever ridden.
 The linear power band, acceleration and speed, the smoothness, and most of all the quietness deliver a totally new riding experience; the next frontier of motorcycling has opened up.

 We’re excited to introduce the Zero riding experience to Blue Moon Cycle customers and friends.
 Any true cycle enthusiast owes it to themselves to test ride a Zero and experience this unique riding experience.
 I also believe the ease of ride and low-maintenance aspect of these motorcycles will open doors for a new group of urban and off-road riders.